milg8787/milg8787/README.md

 ### Hi there 👋

+🔭 I'm currently working on a pizza website.
+Its build with the django framework which runs python.
+I already set up a masterpage with different pages.

+🌱 I’m want to learn something about website technologies.
+What kind of technolgies I can use and are easy to combine and useful.

+⚽️ My hobbies are different kind of sports like soccer, surfing, climbing and mountaineering.

 <!--
 **milg8787/milg8787** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.